-- a) Visit the Owner Extranet at https://eapps.nycha.info/owners, and log-in - b) Review the NYCHA 059.307B Letter to Owner: Hazardous Conditions NE-1 Inspection and/or Notification of Completed Building Repairs NE-1PS. - c) Complete the related Certification of Completed Repairs - d) Upload completed work order ticket(s) and/or paid invoice from a supplier for the repairs.
-The work order and/or paid invoice must include the Section 8 tenant's address (including the unit number), the date the work was completed, and description of repairs completed. - e) Submit the completed form and supporting documentation via the Owners Extranet
+- a) Log in to the the Owner Extranet at https://eapps.nycha.info/owners. - b) Review the Letter to Owner: Hazardous Conditions NE-1 Inspection (NYCHA form 059.307B) and/or Notification of Completed Building Repairs NE-1PS. - c) Complete the related Certification of Completed Repairs. - d) Upload completed work order ticket(s) and/or paid invoice(s) from a supplier for the repairs.
+The work order and/or paid invoice must include the Section 8 tenant's address (including the unit number), the date the work was completed, and a description of repairs completed. - e) Submit the completed form and supporting documentation via the Owner Extranet.